 Maternity benefits are the suite of advantages employers can offer pregnant people and new parents in their organizations.
 These benefits include (but are not limited to) paid family leave, reimbursements, supplemental childcare, maternity-specific health benefits, and telehealth coverage.

-Maternity benefits typically include a combination of paid and unpaid leave, employer-sponsored health plans, and ancillary benefits.
 The makeup of these plans vary between company to company, but studies show that the best workplaces for parents include a wide range of parenting-specific benefits like fertility reimbursement and support, telehealth platforms, and access to specialty care.

 Comprehensive, inclusive, and continuous